 Sufficient ventilation and a specific number of air changes are fundamental.
 The presence, use and storage of potentially harmful chemicals can require a minimum number of air changes per hour plus extensive filtering and evacuation capability.

 For safety, HVAC services for laboratories should be specific and uncompromising.
-When you choose North Town Mechanical Services, you are assured that you’re getting the most experienced, knowledgeable and well-trained technicians in the Chicagoland area.
+When you choose General Mechanical, you are assured that you’re getting the most experienced, knowledgeable and well-trained technicians in the Chicagoland area.

 Contact us today to get started on the proper air conditioning and ventilation for your Chicagoland laboratory.